-But later, revisiting the case via reporter Bella Stumbo's book Until the Twelfth of Never — a seminal true crime novel that Cunningham believes should be up there with the greats like In Cold Blood and The Stranger Beside Me — she realized she could understand Broderick's mindset a lot more.
+But later, revisiting the case via reporter Bella Stumbo's book Until the Twelfth of Never — a seminal true crime novel that Cunningham believes should be up there with the greats like In Cold Blood and The Stranger Beside Me — she realised she could understand Broderick's mindset a lot more.

-"I realized that I'm not a teenager anymore.
+"I realised that I'm not a teenager anymore.
 I'm a woman now in her 40s with kids, and with the same sort of opportunities as Betty had.
 I could put myself into her shoes and feel that panic and desperation — the idea of being abandoned, being lied to, being alone, thinking about what would happen if I found out I had been lied to for years.
 What would that do to my sense of reality and trust and belief that I was sane?" she says.

-That realization changed everything.
+That realisation changed everything.

 "I also sometimes worry about what I'll do with my anger and what would happen if I just let it fly.
 Could I put it back in the bottle if I did that?
 And the answer is probably no, so the story acquired a lot of emotional resonance over the decades, and that's why I felt like I needed to do it now because I had sort of become Betty without the murder."